bjorni14/tsamnotes/Mock Exam 2015/Part 1 - Layer Model.md

 # Part 1: Layer Model
 #### What are the five layers in the Internet protocol stack?
 What are the principal responsibilities of each of these layers?
 * Application Layer
-    * RESPONSIBILITY
+    * Supporting network applications
 * Transport Layer
-    * RESPONSIBILITY
+    * Process-process data transfer
 * Network Layer
-    * RESPONSIBILITY
+    * Routing datagrams from source to destination
 * Link Layer
-    * RESPONSIBILITY
+    * Data transfer between neighboring network elements
 * Physical Layer
-    * RESPONSIBILITY
+    * Transfer bits on a wire

 #### For each of the following protocols, indicate the layer it belongs to:
 * DNS: